Prenatal Pilates in Inner West Sydney

 Focus on pelvic floor contraction and relaxation

-Learn correct breathing technique which aids labour
+Learn correct breathing technique that aids labour

 Address symptoms of incontinence if it occurs